polterguy/camphora-five/help-files/Camphora Five/03 - Column types.md

 ### Created by fields

-This field automatically tracks what username created the record, and is in such a regard similar to the Date/time created field.
+This field automatically tracks what user created the record, and is in such a regard similar to the Date/time created field in that it is not an _"input"_ field.